iris-contrib/gowebexamples/README.md

+# +1 new chapter every day throughout the February

-## Iris Go Web Examples
+## Go Web Examples

-Iris Go Web Examples provides easy to understand code snippets on how to get started with web development with the Go programming language using the  [Iris](https://github.com/kataras/iris) web framework.
+Go Web Examples provides easy to understand code snippets on how to get started with web development with the Go programming language using the  [Iris](https://github.com/kataras/iris) web framework.
 It is inspired by [Go Web By Example](https://gowebexamples.github.io), which contains simple concepts and code snippets for a new golang developer.

 ### Note